Illithid: Biology

 Illithids are hermaphroditic creatures who each spawn a mass of larvae two or three times in their life.
 The larvae resemble miniature illithid heads or four-tentacled tadpoles.
 Larvae are left to develop in the pool of the Elder Brain.
 The ones that survive after 10 years are inserted into the brain of a sapient creature.
 Hosts are determined in a very specific manner.
 Hosts generally are humanoid creatures that are between 5 feet 4 inches and 6 feet 2 inches.
 The most desirable of races for hosts are humans, drow, elves, githzerai, githyanki, grimlocks, gnolls, goblinoids, and orcs.
 Upon being implanted (through any cranial orifice), the larva then grows and consumes the host's brain, absorbing the host's physical form entirely and becoming sapient itself, a physically mature (but mentally young) illithid.
 This process is called ceremorphosis.
-Illithids often experiment with non-humanoid hosts, but ceremorphosis involving other creatures usually fails, killing both host and larva.
-The transformation between the host (almost always a human or similar humanoid, such as an elf or dwarf) takes about a week, unless detected and removed within about thirty minutes of injection into the incapacitated host.

-When an illithid undergoes ceremorphosis, it can occasionally take on some elements of the absorbed host creature's former mind, such as mannerisms.
-This typically manifests as a minor personality feature, such as a nervous habit or reaction (e.g., nail-biting or tapping one's foot), although the process that determines the type and number of traits so inherited appears to be stochastic.
-Some adult illithids have even been known to hum a tune that its host knew in life.
-Usually, when a mind flayer inherits a trait like this, it keeps it a closely guarded secret, because, were its peers to learn of it, the illithid in question would most likely be killed.
-This is due to an illithid legend of a being called the "Adversary".
-The legend holds that, eventually, an illithid larva that undergoes ceremorphosis will take on the host's personality and memory in its entirety.
-This Adversary would, mind and soul, still be the host, but with all the inherent abilities of an illithid.